narrat3d/pictorial-maps-3d-humans/5b_virtual_globe/README.md

 # Animated ray-marched figures with speech bubbles in a virtual globe

-This is an adapted version of the [Cesium library](https://cesiumjs.org/) from 2017.
+This is an adapted version of the [Cesium library](https://cesiumjs.org/) from 2017 (MIT License, Copyright by Cesium Contributors).
 The original README is [here](README_CESIUM.md).

 Speech bubbles are created by the [HTMLBillboards](https://github.com/ThadThompson/CesiumHtmlBillboards) and